daniel-lopezmartinez/daniel-lopezmartinez.github.io/_talks/2025-09-24-amazon-nas-genai-series.md

 location: "Sunnyvale, CA, USA (virtual session)"
 ---

 I delivered an invited talk for the Amazon NAS GenAI Learning Series, presenting a deep dive into the design, architecture, evaluation, and deployment of large-scale agentic systems across Amazon.
-The talk bridged my work across _Shopping Conversations Foundations_ and _Amazon Health AI / One Medical_, highlighting the development of agentic LLM systems from consumer shopping experiences (secifically [BuyForMe](https://www.aboutamazon.com/news/retail/amazon-shopping-app-buy-for-me-brands)) to clinical and healthcare workflows.
+The talk bridged my work across _Shopping Conversations Foundations_ and _Amazon Health AI / One Medical_, highlighting the development of agentic LLM systems from consumer shopping experiences (specifically [BuyForMe](https://www.aboutamazon.com/news/retail/amazon-shopping-app-buy-for-me-brands)) to clinical and healthcare workflows.